 Anna Loomis McCandless Chair

-My recent research has been published in Marketing Science, Management Science and several top IS, Economics, Marketing and CS conferences.
+My recent research has been published in Management Science, Marketing Science, Information Systems Research, MIS Quarterly and several top IS, Economics, Marketing and CS conferences.
 I am the recipient of the Anna Loomis McCandless Chair Professorship at Carnegie Mellon University in 2015.
-I am the winner of the Best Paper Award at the 20th International World Wide Web Conference (WWW 2011), Best Theme Paper Award at the International Conference on Information Systems (ICIS 2012), a Google Faculty Research Award, a Adobe Faculty Research Award and a WCAI Research Award from Wharton Customer Analytics Initiative.
+I am the winner of the Best Paper Award at the 20th International World Wide Web Conference (WWW 2011), two Best Paper Awards at the International Conference on Information Systems (ICIS 2012 and ICIS 2019), three NSF Awards with over $3M total funding, Facebook Faculty Research Award, Google Faculty Research Award, Adobe Faculty Research Award, LinkedIn Econ Graph Challenge Award and WCAI Research Award from Wharton Customer Analytics Initiative.
 I am the winner of the Junior Marketing Researcher Award at the Big Data Marketing Conference 2015.
-I am also the winner of the INFORMS ISS Nunamaker-Chen Dissertation Award , the ACM SIGMIS Best Doctoral Dissertation Award and the Herman E. Krooss Doctoral Dissertation Award in 2012-2013.
+I am also the winner of the INFORMS ISS Sandy Slaughter Early Career Award in 2019, INFORMS ISS Nunamaker-Chen Dissertation Award, the ACM SIGMIS Best Doctoral Dissertation Award and the Herman E. Krooss Doctoral Dissertation Award in 2012-2013.
 For more information, here is my CV.